Community Development Africa

 - Empower the refugees of Kenya

-- Improve the future prospects of children and adults living in the camp through education, employment and financial initiatives
+- Improve the prospects of children growing up in the camp through education.

-- Give the refugees a sense of hope for a brighter future
+- Give a sense of hope and empowerment for a brighter future

 - Enable inter-cultural exchange which benefits both locals and international volunteers alike.